Subjects and qualifications

 Bear in mind that:

-- not all qualifications are available to private candidates
+- not all qualifications are available to private candidates, especially those which are practical in nature (eg Art and Design)

-The following pages contain an overview of the qualifications and subjects that are available to private candidates, plus details of any special restrictions/conditions for private candidates:
+The following pages contain an overview of the qualifications and subjects that are available to private candidates, plus details of any special restrictions/conditions:

 - AS and A-level